Freud Leaving Home

-Freud's Leaving Home (Freud flyttar hemifrån...) is a 1991 Swedish comedy film directed by Susanne Bier.
-The film won ten awards and was nominated for three.
+Freud Leaving Home (Freud flyttar hemifrån...) is a 1991 Swedish comedy film directed by Susanne Bier.
+The film stars Ghita Nørby, Gunilla Röör, Palle Granditsky, Philip Zandén and Jessica Zandén.

 The film follows a girl, Freud, from a Jewish family in Sweden.
 It was the first feature film in Sweden to depict Swedish-Jewish culture.
+The film won ten awards and was nominated for three others.